uzairs786/Recitation-Refinement/README.md

 ![mobile responsive design 2](assets/images/mobile-responsive-design-2.png)

-The radio options of the register option flowed onto the next line which is fine as the text for the options are low and so the user can easily distinguish between that and the labels.
+The radio options of the register option flowed onto the next line which is fine as their font-size is low and so the user can easily distinguish between that and the labels.
 The footer content involved the text becoming a smaller font to be relative to the screen size and the icons becoming slightly closer together.

 ![mobile responsive design 2](assets/images/mobile-responsive-design-3.png)